 While the interior spaces were being built out, the exterior projects continue.
 The home has been painted and three large mature olive trees arrive on scene.
 Here, one is being lifted over the newly completed courtyard wall.

-At the time of install, the large specimen olive trees cost $1,800 each- including delivery.
+At the time of install, the large specimen olive trees were purchased at a cost of $1,800 each (including delivery).
 You can learn more about planting large olive trees here.
 Shortly after the trees were delivered, a Santa Barbara roofer begins to install the red tile roof.

-In this photo the roofer is adding a booster tile on the front corner of the house.
-Boosters are a technique Santa Barbara roofers use to give added texture to the roof.
+Here, the roofer is adding a booster tile on the front corner of the house.
+Boosters are a technique Santa Barbara roofers use to give added height and texture to random areas of the roof.
 Learn more about How to achieve a Santa Barbara style roof.

 Here is how the Santa Barbara style landscaping and garage turned out.
-Click to learn more about how custom Spanish-style garage doors are built.
+I also have a blog post where you can learn more about how custom Spanish-style garage doors are built.

-I wanted to share this photo to show you how most of the house has a flat roof.
+I wanted to share this photo to show how most of this house has a flat roof.
 See how the faux gables were framed and finished with red tile roofing?
-This was a design technique that gave the house the illusion it had a full red tile roof.
+This is a design technique that gave the house the illusion it had a full red tile roof.

 This is the custom Spanish style chimney I designed for this project.
-Terra cotta clay drain pipes were cut in half and stacked to make the grille detail.
+Terra cotta clay drain pipes were cut in half, and stacked to make the grille detail.
 My client bought an antique finial for the top.
+See my blog post on Stacking Clay Pipes for Decorative Walls.

 Quality Spanish Home Details in Santa Barbara